What is Speaking in Tongues? A Biblical Guide for Christians

 The same Holy Spirit who empowered the early church to turn the world upside down dwells within you today.
 What would it look like to let go of assumptions and ask the Spirit for a deeper encounter?

-If you're ready for clarity about what God is forming in you and want to explore how spiritual gifts fit into your formation journey, book a Discover Call and get a personalized formation plan.
+If you're ready for clarity about what God is forming in you and want to explore how spiritual gifts fit into your formation journey, book a Discovery Call and get personalized guidance for your next steps.

 Khalil Burton is a Christian spiritual growth strategist, certified coach, and founder of Growing Godly.
-He helps believers break free from spiritual stagnation and step into an intentional, deeply formed apprenticeship to Jesus.
+With over a decade of ministry experience and a Master's Degree in Global Leadership specializing in Spiritual Formation, he helps believers break free from spiritual stagnation and step into intentional, deeply formed apprenticeship to Jesus.
+As an Advanced Certified Coach through ICF, Khalil has guided hundreds of Christians toward spiritual maturity through his proven Spiritual Growth Roadmap.
 His mission is to make spiritual growth simple, biblical, and practical for everyday disciples.

 GROWING GODLY NEWSLETTER